José María Ormaetxea

-José María Ormaetxea Uribeetxebarría (Mondragón, Gipuzkoa; 23 December 1926 – 20 July 2019) was a Basque businessman and cooperativist; one of the five founders in 1956 of Ulgor - later renamed Fagor Electrodomésticos - the first industrial cooperative enterprise of the Mondragon Corporation.
+José María Ormaetxea Uribeetxebarría (23 December 1926 in Mondragón, Gipuzkoa – 20 July 2019) was a Basque businessman and cooperativist; one of the five founders in 1956 of Ulgor - later renamed Fagor Electrodomésticos - the first industrial cooperative enterprise of the Mondragon Corporation.

 Early life

 Born in the town of Mondragón in the province of Gipuzkoa in Spain, his parents were José and Amalia.

 In September 1941, he joined Unión Cerrajera S.A., the largest company in the Alto Deba Valley those days.
 Through its Apprentices' School, he met Father José María Arizmendiarrieta, the ideologist and promoter of cooperatives, as a teacher.
 This priest, who went to Mondragón as a parish priest, was an influential leader who knew how to spread his ideas about solidarity and social movements through collective work.

 While working and studying, he completed his Master's degree in Industrial Chemistry in July 1946.
 He was one of the eleven students chosen by Arizmendiarrieta to carry on his studies at the new Escuela Profesional de Mondragón, taking his exams at the Escuela de Peritos Industriales in Zaragoza, wherein 1952 he obtained the degree of Industrial Chemical Expert.
 In the summer months of 1965 and 1966, together with other cooperative managers, he took part in special courses in Business Science, taught by lecturers from the Sarriko Faculty of the University of the Basque Country in Bilbao.